andrewl3wis/dockarr/README.md

 ## Accessing the Services

+All services are configured to use host networking, which means they're accessible directly on the host's network interface using their default ports.
 After starting the containers, you can access each service at:

 - **Sonarr**: http://localhost:8989
 - **Radarr**: http://localhost:7878